Alpha compositing: Other transparency methods

 Although used for similar purposes, transparent colors and image masks do not permit the smooth blending of the superimposed image pixels with those of the background (only whole image pixels or whole background pixels allowed).

 A similar effect can be achieved with a 1-bit alpha channel, as found in the 16-bit RGBA high color mode of the Truevision TGA image file format and related TARGA and AT-Vista/NU-Vista display adapters' high color graphic mode.
 This mode devotes 5 bits for every primary RGB color (15-bit RGB) plus a remaining bit as the "alpha channel".

-Screendoor transparency can be used to simulate partial occlusion where only 1-bit alpha is available.
+Dithering can be used to simulate partial occlusion where only 1-bit alpha is available.

 For some applications, a single alpha channel is not sufficient: a stained-glass window, for instance, requires a separate transparency channel for each RGB channel to model the red, green and blue transparency separately.
 More alpha channels can be added for accurate spectral color filtration applications.

 Some order-independent transparency methods replace the over operator with a commutative approximation.